What is Long Term Care Insurance?

 - Waiting Period.
 Most policies require a waiting period before the insurance company begins to pay benefits after a number of days.
-Typically, the options range from zero to 100 days, which the shorter the timeframe, the higher the price.
-You will want to determine in your budget, how many days you can cover before your benefits kick in.
+Typically, the options range from zero to 100 days, and the shorter the timeframe, the higher the price.
+You will want to determine how many days you can cover before your benefits kick in.

 When Should You Buy Long Term Care Insurance?